BlogInternal Communications Measurement

 Instead, try to become the virtual water cooler of the office.
 Yes, there are imperative legal and benefit updates that you still have to send out.
 But creating spotlights and testing with different types of content will be a lot more likely to make employees excited to see your email pop up in their inboxes.

 A huge number of employees globally are using their mobile devices to check messages.
-According to emailmonday, mobile email will account for 26 to 78% of email opens, depending on your target audience, product, and email type.
-That’s why it’s so important that they can see what you are posting.
+While a common estimate is that mobile email accounts for anything from 26% to 78% of email opens, depending on your target audience, product, and email type, the Forbes Advisor post pegs the figure for marketing emails at 41%.
+The rest of email views amount to 39% on desktop computers and 20% on tablets and other devices.
+This is why it’s so important to ensure emails are accessible and engaging across all devices.

 #4 Consider Your Best Email Send Time and Date